macram/rxNetflixRoulette/README.md

 # rxNetflixRoulette

-rxNetflixRoulette is an example iOS app implemented using RxSwift which uses the [NetflixRoulette API](https://netflixroulette.net/api/).
-The application will retrieve details from a film given a title.
+rxNetflixRoulette is an example iOS app implemented using RxSwift which used the [NetflixRoulette API](https://netflixroulette.net/api/), but turned to use the [TMDb API]() after the first one closing.
+The application will retrieve details from a film given a title or an actor.

 * Alamofire/RxAlamofire
 * RxSwift / RxCocoa